-Grand Rapids, MI receives 66/100 for it’s livability score; this results in a ranking of #382 in Michigan and #16,273 in the USA.
-If we check out each of the categories individually, we see that Grand Rapids ranks well for amenities (A+), cost of living (B) and housing (B-).
-Unfortunately for Grand Rapids, there are some categories for which it does not score well, this includes: crime (F), weather (D-), education (F) and employment (D-).
+Grand Rapids, MI receives 66 out of 100 for its livability score; this results in a ranking of #382 in Michigan and #16,273 in the USA.
+If we dig a little deeper into each category within the livability score, we see that Grand Rapids has higher than average rankings for the following: amenities (A+), cost of living (B) and housing (B-).
+There are some categories that Grand Rapids does not rank well for, including: crime (F), weather (D-), education (F) and employment (D-).
+It might be worth taking a closer look to figure out why.

 |Michgan Oaks, Grand Rapids||86||2.5||1,776|